-North Korean snacks migt not be famous the world over, but they are interesting and a highlight to any trip here.
+North Korean snacks might not be famous the world over, but they are interesting and a highlight to any trip here.

 Without question, one of the elements of travel that I love most is sampling the local cuisine of any new country I’m lucky enough to visit.
 From local market street food to traditional foods, experiencing the food of any place can provide a fascinating window into the culture, history and tradition of a people.

-While there’s no shortage of fascinating and unique snacks to sample when you visit North Korea, if we absolutely had to narrow it down to seven for arbitrary list-making reasons, we totally could.
+While there’s no shortage of fascinating and unique snacks in North Korea to sample, if we absolutely had to narrow it down to seven for arbitrary list-making reasons, we totally could.
 Without further ado, then: the 7 BEST North Korean snacks

 Talpi AKA Beer Fish